 - Provide evidence that you have the lawful and contractual authority to use the legal fictional name of “XXX” for the purposes of making money.

 - Whether a name is legal or fictional is irrelevant for the purposes of Council Tax.
 Council Tax is charged and is payable by whoever the liable party is, which is determined by reference to the Local Government Finance Act 1992 and Council Tax (Administration and Enforcement) Regulations 1992.

 - Provide confirmation the debt exists lawfully.

 - The issue of a Council Tax Demand Notice (the bill) creates the debt.
 A signature or agreement from a resident is not necessary for Council Tax, it is a tax, not a contract.
 The Magistrates Courts (Amendment) Rules 2019 removed the requirement for a signature on a Court summons.
 Previous case law has clarified that the use of a rubber stamp or an electronic signature are both valid for the purpose of the court signing a summons.

 - I’m a Freeman of the Land and am not liable.

-- Being a Freeman of the Land does not mean someone can choose which laws they adhere to and which to ignore.
+- Considering yourself to be a Freeman of the Land does not mean you can choose which laws you adhere to and which you ignore.

 - Please state if you are a company or a corporation.